“Labor Omnia Vincit” McKay Law

 Available but not engaged.

-Limited coverage may apply in this period, with the shopper’s personal policy primary.
+Excess coverage may be available during waiting phases, with the shopper’s personal policy primary.

 Active Order — Shopping Phase